Your Rental Property Listing Description

 - Don’t use slang.
-Many people using these holiday rental sites won’t speak English fluently.
+Some people using these holiday rental sites won’t speak English fluently.

 - DON’T USE CAPITALS.
 It looks like you’re SHOUTING.

-- Try not to use “No…” (e.g. ‘No groups’ ‘No pets’).
+- Try to reduce the use of the word ‘No’ (e.g. ‘no groups’, ‘no pets’, ‘no smoking’).
 It makes you sound stuffy and unfriendly.
 Choose your words carefully.

 - Don’t over promise or exaggerate.
 Your advert must be accurate.
-The last thing you want is for a guest to claim your advert was misrepresentative and wanting compensation or their money back.
+You don’t want your guest to believe your advert was misrepresentative and wanting compensation or their money back.
 This will inevitably lead to negative reviews.

-- Do not copy text from other sites as this is copyright infringement.
-Even doing so from your own website will negatively affect your search engine optimisation.
+- Do not copy text from other sites from your own rental website will negatively affect your search engine optimisation.

 - Consider whether you want to add an email address as this will probably increase your intake of spam.

 - Get friends to look over for feedback.

 - Change it up according to time of year.
 Can you run seasonal promotions?

 - Carry on to adding your rates, images and availability.